Left Party (Sweden): 1970s

 In 1970, the youth wing was refounded as Kommunistisk Ungdom ([kɔmɵˈnɪ̌sːtɪsk ˈɵ̂ŋdʊm]; KU).

-In 1972, the party shifted towards a more leftist position with the adaptation of a new party programme.
+In 1972, the party shifted towards a more leftist position with the adaptation of a new programme.
 The neo-Leninist tendency emerged as an important section of the party.

 In 1975, Lars Werner was elected party chairman.
 The runner-up candidate was Rolf Hagel of the pro-Soviet group.
 Werner was elected with 162 votes at the party congress.
 Hagel got 74 votes.

 In February 1977, the pro-Soviet minority left the party, and founded the Workers' Party – Communists (APK).
-The founder of APK took with them the newspaper Norrskensflamman and two MPs (Hagel and Alf Löwenborg).
-Between 1,500 and 2,000 VPK members joined APK.
+The founders of the APK took with them the newspaper Norrskensflamman and two MPs (Hagel and Alf Löwenborg).
+Between 1,500 and 2,000 VPK members joined the APK.

 1980s

-In 1980, VPK was active in the "No"-campaign in the plebiscite on nuclear power.
+In 1980, the VPK was active in the "No"-campaign in the referendum on nuclear power.

 1990s

-In 1990, VPK changed its name to Vänsterpartiet ((v), Left Party) and ceased to be a communist party.
+In 1990, the VPK changed its name to Vänsterpartiet ((v), Left Party) and ceased to be a communist party.

 In 1993, Werner resigned.
 Gudrun Schyman was elected party chairman.

-In the 1994 parliamentary elections, the party received 6.2% of the votes.
-The prolonged electoral crisis of the party was thus ended.
-The influence of the party started to grow, especially amongst the youth.
-In the same year, the party was active in the "No"-campaign in the plebiscite on joining the European Union.
+In the 1994 parliamentary elections, the party received 6.2% of the vote.
+The prolonged electoral crisis of the party thus ended.
+The party's influence started to grow, especially amongst the youth.
+In the same year, the party was active in the "No"-campaign in the referendum on joining the European Union.

 Having passed through a period of severe crisis, the party began to regain public support during the mid-1990s.
-In retrospect, the main factor behind this shift was not caused by the party itself, but by the fact that the Social Democrats had moved considerably towards the right during the preceding years, which had alienated much of its traditional votebank.
+In retrospect, the main factor behind this shift was not the party itself, but the fact that the Social Democrats had moved considerably towards the right in the preceding years, which had alienated much of its traditional voter base.

 At the 1996 party congress, the Left Party declared itself to be feminist.

-In 1998, the party obtained its best-ever result in a parliamentary election, getting 12% of the votes nationwide.
-Following the elections, the party entered into an arrangement with the Social Democrats, and started to support the government from outside.
+In 1998, the party obtained its best-ever result in a parliamentary election, winning 12% of the votes nationwide.
+Following the elections, the party entered into an arrangement with the social democrats, and started to support the government from outside.